Part of the security infrastructure for AI agents

 Cryptographic Identity

 Every agent receives a unique Ed25519 keypair for unforgeable identity.
-No shared credentials, no API keys to rotate.
+No shared credentials.
+No API keys to rotate.
+Hybrid post quantum keying available for forward secrecy.

 Agents are restricted to explicitly declared capabilities.
-Principle of least privilege enforced automatically.
+Principle of least privilege enforced at runtime, not at config time.

 • Explicit capability declarations